Mount Eliza Escarpment Project

 Taking action to protect Kings Park

-Mounts Bay Gardens - current status
+Mounts Bay Gardens (Goonininup) - current status

 Works to remove infested Moreton Bay and Port Jackson Figs from Mounts Bay Gardens (located adjacent to the Kokoda Steps) have now been completed.